Spaf's Students, Past and Present

 Kelly Misata

-Kelly finished her PhD. in the interdisciplinary Information Security program.
+Kelly finished her PhD in 2016.
 She is interested in a number of areas of policy, including privacy protections and protections of at-risk populations online.
 Her dissertation was an analysis of the security expertise present in organizations that work with at-risk populations.
-She is the Founder and CEO of Sightline Security.
+I was her advisor in the INSC program with co-advisor Marc Rogers in CIT.

 Sofie Nystrom